bytecodealliance/rustix/README.md

 `rustix` provides efficient memory-safe and [I/O-safe] wrappers to POSIX-like, Unix-like, Linux, and Winsock2 syscall-like APIs, with configurable backends.
-It uses Rust references, slices, and return values instead of raw pointers, and [`io-lifetimes`] instead of raw file descriptors, providing memory safety and [I/O safety].
+It uses Rust references, slices, and return values instead of raw pointers, and [`io-lifetimes`] instead of raw file descriptors, providing memory safety, [I/O safety], and [provenance].
 It uses `Result`s for reporting errors, [`bitflags`] instead of bare integer flags, an [`Arg`] trait with optimizations to efficiently accept any Rust string type, and several other efficient conveniences.

 `rustix` is low-level and, and while the `net` API supports Winsock2 on Windows, the rest of the APIs do not support Windows; for higher-level and more